mukulmh/django-logviewer/README.md

      }
    ]
    ```
+#### Step: 8
-8. Configure static files directory.
+Configure static files directory.
 Again you can skip if you have already configured.
    ```py
    STATIC_URL = 'static/'
    STATICFILES_DIRS = [